VVelox/HV-Monitor/README.md

 - systime :: Accumulated system CPU time.
 - usertime :: Accumulated user CPU time.
 - vsz :: Virtual memory size in Kbytes.
+- disks :: A hash of disk info.

 The interface hash stats are as below.